motion/orbit/notes/next-nate.md

 <Flow persistStep="user" persistData="app" />

----

-Lists:

-- All wysiwig
-- Wysiwig can have a content chooser that shows it in modal

----

 -- High level

 First: working, non-buggy demos of everything.
 Visually impressive.

-- Move search out of drawer and make "/" just work on OrbitSearchResults
 - Drag/Drop with OrbitSearchResults
 - Get interaction with search + show AppShowBit proper
 - Fixing bugs with carousel/drawer/drop

-Fix query builder postgres loop with drag/drop make a generic app for search + display data that you can drag a query into make user manager app use grid layout probably make slack app search something large and put it into layout demo app or similar
+- make a generic app for search + display data that you can drag a query into make user manager app use grid layout probably make slack app search something large and put it into layout demo app or similar

 ---

-# PART TWO

-not sure...

-wants:

-"Easily interacting with APIs"
-"Local data you can manage / share with team"

-concretely:

-querybuilder for postgres or some other card app + apis (slack grab some data) move that data into a list table with a variety of filters easily defined

----

 next

----

 Oct